 Scarlett Green's badass brunch

-Bar Termini is one to visit at any time of day.
+One to visit at any time of day.
 They specialise in Negronis - you can try five different types - and have chilled Italian vibes nailed.
 We say head in for some of their exceptional coffee and a Bloody Mary, a simple spread of Italian charcuterie, and finish up with a Rosato Negroni.
 So chic, so continental.

 French fancy at Cafe Boheme

-Although Soho sadly doesn't have the same amount of boozers it used to boast (that's central London, baby) there's still a few places for a pint and a packet of peanuts.
+Although Soho sadly doesn't have the same amount of boozers it used to boast (that's Central London, baby) there's still a few places for a pint and a packet of peanuts.

 Upstairs at Bar Swift

 It's gonna be a long night, so start off with something lighter in Mele e Pere - sneak downstairs and they have a bar dedicated to vermouth.
 It's super sexy and ideal to perch at the bar sipping a V&T.